 If you’re a beer lover, you’re going to enjoy the Garden Brewery, a place where you can eat delicious street food and enjoy some of the best Croatian craft beers.

 All the beers are made with organic ingredients, and there are so many of them!
-But the staff is really nice and will help you select a beer fit for your taste.
+But the staff is nice and will help you select a beer right to your taste.
 You can even take a tour to see how they make the beers, check out their equipment and learn about different types of beer.

-It’s located outside the city’s center, at the Žitnjak district, so if you don’t own a car, you’re going to have to use public transport.
+It’s located outside the city’s center, in the Žitnjak district, so if you don’t own a car, you’re going to have to use public transport.